ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 <a id="img"></a>

 ### Graphics Admittedly, it is quite difficult to find a "natural" syntax for including graphics in text.
-Markdown uses a syntax to do this that is supposed to be similar to the style of links.
+Markdown does this using a syntax designed to be similar to the style of links.
 This allows two types: inline and reference.

 The inline syntax looks like this: